neilbaldwin/VOLDRED/Readme.md

   <img src="img/Options.png" width="480"/>
 </p>

-These may change in future updates (added to) but currently there's just four options:
+These may be changed or expanded in the future but for now these are the Editor Options:

 #### Load Kit 01 at Launch
 A convenience option to have VOLDRED send the kit in slot 01 to your Volca Drum when you run VOLDRED.